kr-colab/disperseNN/README.md

 tail -50 target_list.txt > test_targets.txt
 ```

 The training step is computationally intensive and should ideally be run on a computing cluster.
 The `threads` flag can be altered to use more CPUs for processing tree sequences.
-Using 20 dedicated threads (and batch size=20), this step should take roughly seven hours; however, if only 1-2 threads are used, the training step will take days.
+Using 20 dedicated threads (and batch size=20), this step should take several hours; however, if only 1-2 threads are used, the training step will take days.

 Our training command will use a similar settings to the above example "Training: tree sequences as input".
 Of note, the min and max *n* are both set to 14 because we want to analyze dispersal in a subset of exactly 14 individuals from our empirical data (see below).
 We will sample 100x from each from each tree sequence for a total training set of size 5000- this is specified via the `on-the-fly` flag.
 ```